 Khaliela Wright grew up near Sandpoint, Idaho, where she learned to love the great outdoors.
 After high school, she attended the University of Idaho and Washington State University, earning degrees from both.
 This left her highly conflicted over who to root for during the annual football game between the border rivals, but she resolved that inner conflict by simply rooting for both teams.

 After university, Khaliela went on to teach college level economics courses and has several published works in the field (which are not nearly as interesting to read as fiction.)
-Currently, she teaches at Spokane Falls Community College and is employed with the U.S. Census Bureau, gathering information on housing vacancy rates, cost and standard of living, and income and employment trends in the Idaho panhandle.
+Currently, she is employed with the U.S. Census Bureau, gathering information on housing vacancy rates, cost and standard of living, and income and employment trends in the Idaho panhandle.